matfantinel/fantinel.dev/src/lib/posts/what-are-pwas-and-why-should-i-care-about-them.md

 slug: what-are-pwas-and-why-should-i-care-about-them
 title: What are PWAs and why should I care about them?
 date: 2019-03-12
-excerpt: 'We see a lot of talk about PWAs, but the concept is not that easy to understand.'
+excerpt: We see a lot of talk about PWAs, but the concept is not that easy to understand.
-tags: [Front-End, PWA, JavaScript]
+tags:
+  - Front-End
+  - PWA
+  - JavaScript
+categories:
+  - Tech
 ---

 <script>